It’s good to claim.

 When will my claim be paid?

-We aim to process a claim within 3 business days and if you have given us a bank account number we can direct credit the reimbursement to you on the same day we process the claim.
+Unimed aims to process 'day to day' claims within 3 business days and if you have given them your bank account details, we will direct credit the reimbursement into your bank account on the same day that they process the claim.
 This time frame may vary over holiday periods.
-Once your claim has been paid a Claim Advice will be sent by email or mail to you outlining how your claim has been assessed.
+Once your claim has been paid a Claim Advice notification will be sent by email or mail to you outlining how your claim has been assessed.

 If I exhaust my year’s entitlement can I submit receipts in the following year?

-No, claims occurring within a given year are deducted from that year’s entitlement.
-They can not be submitted to be deducted from the following year’s entitlement.
+No, claims are assessed based on when the healthcare service is undertaken, not when the claim is made.
+Claims can not be submitted to be deducted from the following year’s entitlement.